intel/stacks/dsrs/spark/README.md

 ## DSRS Spark Stack

-DSRS Spark Stack releases two Docker images that ships Spark 3.0.2, OpenJDK11 and BLAS libraries (either MKL or OpenBLAS):
+The DSRS Spark Stack releases two Docker images that ship Spark 3.0.2, OpenJDK11* and BLAS* libraries (either Intel MKL or OpenBLAS):

 1. Red Hat UBI based image with Intel MKL library, hereafter MKL image
 2. Red Hat UBI based image with OpenBLAS library, hereafter OpenBLAS image

-The docker images provides development tools and frameworks including Spark optimized for Intel plattforms.
+The docker images provide development tools and frameworks including Spark optimized for Intel plattforms.
 You can use this environment to store and process large amounts of data, or try new ideas.

 ## Pull DSRS Spark images